tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-1.markdown

 This post corresponds to Lesson 1 "Using Expressions and Statements" of ["Effective Python" course](https://www.safaribooksonline.com/videos/effective-python/9780134175249).

+NOTE: While the book is about Python 3, my blog checks out its application in Python 2.

 <!--more-->

 ### Item 1: Slice sequences